Duration: 2 years

 Agency/Customer: Smithsonian Institution/National Zoo

 HSU was the prime contractor on this series of projects carried out by the National Zoo.
-These projects involve mainly installation of fire suppression systems and permitting of utilities, demolition, sitework, installation of highly technical equipment, and complex scheduling issues to accommodate the public traffic and nature of the National Zoo, as well as many animal-specific concerns.
+These projects involved mainly fire suppression system installations and utilities permitting, demolition, sitework, installation of highly technical equipment, and complex scheduling issues to accommodate the public traffic and nature of the National Zoo, as well as many animal-specific concerns.

 The project was uniquely challenging for the following reasons: